mr-raccoon-97/deep-learning-library/README.md

 ## Important

 If you want to add custom functions read the README inside the src foder.
+Also if you want to contribute but don't understand my code, don't be afraid to ask, write in the discord server or send me an email : eric.m.cardozo@gmail.com

 The code isn't fully documented yet, but it's very readable and structured in a highly decoupled manner, so it can grow indefinitely.
 The core part, which includes things related to the internal representation of tensors, the computational graph, and design, is now functional.